EarthLifeConsortium/elc_api/www/docs/api-docs.rst

 .. include:: parameters/taxon.rst
 .. include:: parameters/synonyms.rst

+**Examples**

 .. seealso::
     [example of this endpoint]

 Metadata
 --------
 All ``full`` or ``poll`` JSON responses include a metadata block which importantly indicates the URLs composed for the resource databases in addition to a timestamp, the age units and the type of geographic coordinates retrieved.
+If desired, the subquery URL may be used to delve deeper into each individual database.

 Error handling
 --------------